 Fresh cheese is any cheese that hasn’t been aged for more than a month.
-There are a lots of different types, everything from mozzarella to feta, and cream cheese.
-They are much easier to make than hard cheese, which is perfect for beginners.
-Homemade fresh cheese is also very affordable, as a gallon of milk will easily make a 1 lbs of cheese.
+They are much easier to make than hard cheese, which means they are perfect for beginners.
+Homemade fresh cheese is also very affordable, as a gallon of milk will easily make 1 lb of cheese.

 Here is an overview of the different types of fresh cheeses, along with links to recipes so you can try making cheese at home.
 This is part of a series of posts on cheesemaking.
-Check out Cheesemaking 101 for a complete list of topics.
+Check out Cheesemaking 101 for how-to guides and other topics.

 Soft cheeses are definitely the easiest type of cheese to make because they don’t involve anything more than setting the cheese curd, then draining the whey.
-The avoid any of the work involved with cooking the curds or pressing cheese.
-Here are a few delicious soft cheeses:
+They avoid any of the work involved with cooking the curds or pressing cheese.
+Here are five recipes for soft cheese:

 - Labneh is the simplest cheese to make.
-It involves simply draining the whey from yogurt.
+All that’s involved is draining the whey from yogurt.

 - Cream cheese is milk and cream that has been set with rennet.

 - Ricotta involves curdling milk with citric acid.

 - Kefir cheese is made from curdled milk kefir.